-Illinois to a terminal on the east bank of the Mississippi River south of New Orleans for the purpose of Off-loading, storing and transferring coal to ocean-going barges for These services are performed by TECO transport to Tampa.
-Transport and Trade companies: Mid-South Towing Company, the coal by river barge; which handles Electro Coal Corporation, which operates the Transfer storage transfer facility and Gulf Coast Transit Company which provides ocean-going tugs and barges to move coal across the Gulf of Mexico.
+Illinois to a terminal on the east bank of the Mississippi River south of New Orleans for the purpose of Off-loading, storing and transferring coal to ocean-going barges for transport to Tampa.
+These services are performed by TECO Transport and Trade companies: Mid-South Towing Company, which handles the coal by river barge; Electro Coal Transfer Corporation, which operates the storage and transfer facility and Gulf Coast Transit Company which provides ocean-going tugs and barges to move coal across the Gulf of Mexico.